XaQshunR/badwolvesgaming.com/_drafts/2023-12-12-december-update.md

 tags:
   - announcements
 ---
-## DRAFT

-This update is currently a draft.

----

 Wolves, welcome to this special holiday update, I hope you're all having a good time out there.
 I've got a few updates for you and also some info on a community giveaway we're doing for Christmas.

 ## Discord Updates